 Wild azaleas are also sometimes called roseshell azalea.
 It is a Missouri native shrub found along north facing slopes and ravines with woods and along the many streams and rivers.
 Flowers are about 1 ½ inch across in a bright, cheery pink color.
 They blooms hang in groups of 5 to 9 flowers on each stem.
 The blooms are fragrant with clove fragrance.

 The Missouri violet has stalks that vary in color from a pale green to a pale greenish-red with one small blue flower per stalk.
 Each flower is about ½ to ¾ inches across with 5 pale violet petals and white hairs near the center of the flower.

 Buttercups abound in the national parks of Missouri as bright yellow wildflowers with a cone in the center.
 It usually has five petals that may also be white with a red, pink or purple flush as the petals reach the center of the flower.

 The may be the most sought after wildflower in the state because of its unique appearance.
 It gets its name from flowers that dangle downward that resemble pantaloons hanging upside down.
 The flowers are about ¾ inch long and a white to light pink color with a yellow line on the flower’s bottom.
 Clusters of 4 to 10 flowers hang on each 5 to 10 inch stalk for a dazzling display.

 For a dazzling display of Missouri’s spring wildflowers, you can visit one of the many State Parks that have wildflower walks on which to find some of these beauties.
 Hiking trails near the streams and lakes also have beautiful blooms that emerge in the spring for a short time.
+Travellers all around the world are invited to visit Missouri once in their lifetime, travellers can get direct lenders for bad credit no brokers needed for financial support from our end.
 You will most probably want to take a camera with you to capture these captivating sights.